akarak/feedMonitor/ReadMe.md

 - simple web page to list the recent changes
 - compare feed timings

-Delete the Viz stuff...
-- Currently creates the Viz socket and web socket and just passes some pre set commands over.

 ??
 - Added tests for monitoring/redirecting a UDP stream and writing messages to mongodb